 4. Saint Paul University

-Saint Paul University is among Ottawa’s cheapest universities.
-Established in 1848, it is a bilingual Catholic Pontifical institution.
-Programs and courses are offered in French and English, with both undergraduate and graduate options.
-Four significant faculties provide the institution’s programs: Canon Law, Human Sciences, Philosophy, and Theology.
+Saint Paul University’s origins date to 1848.
+It is a bilingual institution federated with the University of Ottawa and rooted in the Catholic intellectual tradition.
+Programs and services are offered in English and French, with both undergraduate and graduate options.
+Four faculties provide the institution’s programs: Canon Law, Human Sciences, Philosophy, and Theology.

 5. Dominican University College